 Business Processes Automated and Optimized for a Health Insurance Client—Three Months Early

-One of the nation’s largest health insurance companies.
+One of the largest health insurance companies in the United States.

-Our client has embarked on a program to improve their Product Lifecycle Management and to make the company’s product catalog available to sell digitally.
-While the primary objective is to establish a single source of truth for product catalog information, they also want to reduce the dependency on significant manual tasks and to optimize their business processes leveraging the Pega platform.
+Our client had embarked on a program to improve their Product Lifecycle Management and to make the company’s product catalog available to sell digitally.
+While the primary objective was to establish a single source of truth for product catalog information, they also want to reduce the dependency on significant manual tasks and to optimize their business processes leveraging the Pega platform.

 The first phase consisted primarily of populating required data elements into Pega Product Composer System (PCS) to support the majority of their standard products.
 Rulesware was engaged to implement a second iteration, focused on expanding the product catalog solution to include mid-market standard plans and to improve the business processes surrounding their Product Lifecycle Management.